phunware/maas-alerts-android-sdk/README.md

 ##How do I dynamically unregister and register?
-You can manually perform an unregister and register action simply by calling the static methods `PwAlertsRegister.unregister(Context context)` or `PwAlertsRegister.register(Context context)` These methods should be called asynchronously, or outside of the main UI thread.
+You can manually perform an unregister and register action simply by calling the static methods `PwAlertsRegister.unregister(Context context)` or `PwAlertsRegister.register(Context context)`

 ##How do I know when unregister or register operations are finished?
 In your implementation of `GCMIntentService` (See below for implementation details) there are two methods that